apache/activemq-artemis/docs/user-manual/en/metrics.md

 lower level metrics (e.g. aggregate the message.count metrics from all queues to get the total).

-JVM memory metrics are also exported by default and GC and thread metrics can be configured
+JVM memory metrics are also exported by default and GC, thread metrics and Netty metrics can be configured

 ## Configuration